christianalfoni/impact/docs/learn/scoping.md

 Receiving props from React is especially useful to take advantage of modern React async patterns.
 The feature also allows you to bind a store to state, for example a store that provides functionality to edit a specific ticket in your project management app.

+The provided store is consumed from nested components or can also be consumed by other nested stores.
+Think of the stores as traditional React context behaviour, but with primitives creating an improved developer experience.

 ::: tip

 Another aspect of scoping state management is related to typing.
 Global state management typically defines `null` values for uninitialized state.
 With [strict null checking](https://www.typescriptlang.org/tsconfig/strictNullChecks.html) enabled you are likely to find your code having many non functional `if` statements to please the type checker.
 This does not happen in Impact because a store is only initialized when its dependent state is available.